 - Isolate the power supply to the outdoor unit and remove the main panel containing all the electrical gear.

 - Locate the condenser fan motor (CFM) or relay and identify the “line voltage” leg out of the contactor or relay.

 - Remove the line voltage wire(s) from the contactor or relay and temporarily restore power to the system.

-Here's where things get tricky.
-Correctly evaluating a compressor to ascertain whether or not it is functioning properly or even at all, will require a set of manifold gauges and a multimeter.
+Here’s where things get tricky.
+Correctly evaluating an air conditioner compressor to ascertain whether or not it is functioning properly or even at all, will require a set of HVAC manifold gauges and a multimeter.